-The Executive Headteacher, staff and governors will do their utmost to support and provide suitable provision for any pupil who has an identified special educational need or disability.
+The Executive Headteacher, Head of School, staff and governors will do their utmost to support and provide suitable provision for any pupil who has an identified special educational need or disability.

 We support children who have barriers to learning within the areas of Cognition and Learning; Communication and Interaction; Social Emotional and Mental Health; and Sensory and/or physical needs.